SEIR-7-06/Project-Wayfarer/README.md

 <summary>TEAMS</summary>
 <br>

-Seanny
-Sri
-Jimmy
-Laura

-Liz
-Tina
-Anna

-Sammy
-Ajay
-Aibek

-Seema
-Mert
-Huang

-Melody
-Monica
-Jake
+student name
+student name
+student name
+student name

+student name
+student name
+student name
+student name

+student name
+student name
+student name
+student name

+student name
+student name
+student name
+student name

+student name
+student name
+student name
+student name

  </details>

 ## Presentation

-Each group will present their project on **04/28/2020 Tuesday** starting at **11:00am** for 15 minutes.
+Each group will present their project on **02/26/2021 Friday** starting at **9:30am** for 10 minutes.

 Each member of your group should speak for equal parts during your presentation and mention which parts of the project they worked on.